- This event has passed.

 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
 If you view the recording and would like a CE certificate, join the Teaching Students with Autism community and go to the edWebinar Archives folder to take the CE quiz.

 Do you have students with challenging behaviors?
 Are you looking for effective approaches to reduce and replace these behaviors?
-If so, please join Monica Fisher, M.Ed., BCBA/COBA, Behavior Department Director at Monarch Center for Autism; and Judy Reynolds, M.Ed., Behavior Specialist at Monarch Center for Autism, for this edWebinar and learn how to:
+If so, please watch Monica Fisher, M.Ed., BCBA/COBA, Behavior Department Director at Monarch Center for Autism; and Judy Reynolds, M.Ed., Behavior Specialist at Monarch Center for Autism, in this edWebinar and learn how to: